Information about asbestos and the correct disposal methods.

 Asbestos material must be separated from other material and wrapped in heavy duty plastic sheeting and taped shut.
 The sheeting must then be labelled clearly with “Caution Asbestos” on the front.
 Remember to keep the asbestos sheeting damp whilst wrapping it.

-More information on disposal of asbestos may be found here.
+More information on disposal of asbestos may be found the Department of Environmental Regulation website.

-Cancer Council WA and the Environmental Health Directorate of the Department of Health have launched a free online course, Know Asbestos In Your Home, where home renovators and DIYers can learn about locating, safely handling and disposing of asbestos as well as learning more about asbestos-related diseases.
+Cancer Council WA and the Environmental Health Directorate of the Department of Health have launched a free online course, where home renovators and DIYers can learn about locating, safely handling and disposing of asbestos as well as learning more about asbestos-related diseases.
+Details can be found on Cancer Council WA website.